-- The general public needs to acknowledge CVI as the #1 pediatric visual impairment in the Western World.
+- The general public needs to acknowledge CVI as the #1 pediatric visual impairment in first world countries.

 - The community of parents, doctors, educators, and therapists who work with children with CVI need to come together to advocate for changes in public policy to improve the educational outcomes for our children.

 CVI affects my daughter’s access to her environment.

 I need to help her access the world around her.